bchen95/writingPractice/README.md

 # Bell's daily writing practice
-I was learning Lab1 in course CS61B, which required using Git as source control system.
-And then I think maybe I can put my daily writing onto **Github**.
+I was learning Lab1 of course CS61B, which requires to use Git as source control system.
+Then I thought maybe I can put my daily writing here.